adapter-hub/adapters/adapter_docs/training.md

 Similar to the `Trainer` class provided by HuggingFace, `adapter-transformers` provides an `AdapterTrainer` class.
 This class is only intended for training adapters.
 The `Trainer` class should still be used to fully fine-tune models.
-To train adapters with the `AdapterTrainer` class, simply initialize it the same way you would initialize the `Trainer` class,e.g.:
+To train adapters with the `AdapterTrainer` class, simply initialize it the same way you would initialize the `Trainer` class, e.g.:

 ```python
 model.add_adapter(task_name)